 •on one-way roads with more than one marked lane (RR 240(1); maximum penalty: 2 pu).

-The exception is where the skater is crossing the road (RR 240(3)).
-Also, they must not be used on a road at night (RR 240(2); maximum penalty: 2 pu).
+The exception is where a skater is crossing the road (RR 240(3)).
+Also, wheeled recreational devices must not be used on a road at night (RR 240(2); maximum penalty: 2 pu).

 an area (not being part of the road) adjoining the road that is open to or used by the public for driving, riding or parking motor vehicles and to which no parking control sign applies.

-For skaters using a bicycle path or a separated footpath (defined above in “Use on footpaths, shared paths, bicycle paths and bicycle lanes”), RR 243(1) says that skaters must not be on that part of the path designated for pedestrians unless the skater is crossing the path by the shortest, safe route and does not stay on the path for longer than necessary to cross safely (maximum penalty: 2 pu).
-Skaters must also keep out of the way of any bicycle (RR 243(2); maximum penalty: 2 pu).
+For a skater using a bicycle path or a separated footpath (defined in “Riding on paths and bicycle lanes”), RR 243(1) says that a skater must not be on that part of the path designated for pedestrians unless the skater is crossing the path by the shortest, safe route and does not stay on the path for longer than necessary to cross safely (maximum penalty: 2 pu).
+Skaters must also keep out of the way of bicycles (RR 243(2); maximum penalty: 2 pu).

-Finally, skaters are prohibited from being towed by a moving vehicle, holding onto a moving vehicle, or travelling within two metres of the rear of a moving motor vehicle continuously for more than 200 metres (RR 244; maximum penalty: 2 pu).
+Finally, a skater is prohibited from being towed by a moving vehicle, holding onto a moving vehicle, or travelling within two metres of the rear of a moving motor vehicle continuously for more than 200 metres (RR 244; maximum penalty: 2 pu).

-The many other prohibitions contained in the Road Rules that also apply to skaters, because they fall within the definition of “pedestrians”, include:
+There are many other prohibitions contained in the Road Rules that also apply to skaters, because they fall within the definition of “pedestrians”; these include:

 •failing to obey traffic signals (RR 231, 232; maximum penalty: 2 pu);